SORSE/sorse.github.io/_bazaar/rse-in-germany-an-overview.md

 looking: true
 title: RSE in Germany - an overview
 type: talk
-contributors: For this talk we need people speaking about activities within HRK (Hochschulrekorenkonferenz), Leibniz-, Helmholz and Max-Planck (already covered), Fraunhofer-Societies.
+contributors: For this talk we need people speaking about activities within HRK (Hochschulrektorenkonferenz), Leibniz-, Helmholtz and Max-Planck (already covered), Fraunhofer-Societies.
 Maybe a DFG person can be present as well and of course we could look at the NFDI.
 Local chapter can present themselves too!
 ...

 What is happening in regards to research software engineering in Germany right now?
 This session gives you an overview about the people and their activities within their research organisations.